MTSS RTI Articles & Resources

 • Progress Monitoring: Does the progress monitoring tool or assessment align with the goal?
 As mentioned previously, progress monitoring needs to be consistent and standards-aligned.
 When building our math support plans for a group of sixth graders, we used weekly short quizzes aligned to the SMART goal.
 If students were showing progress on the quizzes, we knew we could continue the intervention.
 If they weren’t successful, we would discuss why the student might be struggling as a team.
 When analyzing student data in MTSS meetings, we reviewed multiple pieces of data to determine growth.
 For example, I recently worked with a school to review a student’s progress monitoring data as well as their district benchmark data, NWEA Measure of Academic Progress (MAP) scores, and qualitative data from the classroom teacher to determine the student’s progress.

-• Intervention Fidelity: Fidelity of interventions should be consistently tracked by the problem-solving team.
+• Intervention Fidelity: The problem-solving team should consistently track the effectiveness of interventions.
 Documentation of the implementation dates, number of minutes, and any other notes may be kept in logs and reviewed to help analyze the integrity of an intervention plan.
 In addition, MTSS support personnel should periodically observe the intervention in action to identify any improvements needed.

 If the intervention has not been delivered with fidelity, the plan should be discontinued and the following issues discussed in an MTSS team meeting.